General Counselor (Career Emphasis) (Full-time Tenure-Track Faculty Position)

 4. Serve as counseling faculty lead for career counseling and assessment resources, and coordination with career and technical programs on campus

-8. Teach and develop courses such as: college success and career and personal development in day or evening and continuously improve curriculum and lessons
+7. Teach and develop courses such as college success and career and personal development in day or evening and continuously improve curriculum and lessons

-9. Target basic skills and academically under-prepared, underrepresented, and educationally disadvantaged students for transfer and student success services and support
+8. Target basic skills and academically under-prepared, underrepresented, and educationally disadvantaged students for career and student success services and support

-10. Collaborate with both instructional and counseling faculty and staff to assist students to understand and use counseling, college success services, and resources
+9. Collaborate with both instructional and counseling faculty and staff to assist students to understand and use career counseling, college success services, and resources

-11. Develop, implement, or collaborate with initiatives related to student success and collaborate with programs such as: Basic Skills Initiatives, Learning Communities, YearOne, Promise Scholars, CalWORKS, EOPS/CARE, DSPS, and Veterans in order to maximize student success
+10. Develop, implement, or collaborate with initiatives related to student success and collaborate with programs such as Meta Majors, Learning Communities, CalWORKS, EOPS/CARE, DSPS, and Veterans in order to maximize student success

-13. Participate in outreach activities and events in classrooms both on and off campus, at local high schools, adult schools, and community agencies
+12. Participate in outreach activities and events in classrooms both on and off campus, at local high schools, adult schools and community agencies

 • Possession of a Master’s or above in counseling, rehabilitation counseling, clinical psychology, counseling psychology, guidance counseling, educational counseling, social work, career development, marriage and family therapy, or marriage, family and child counseling OR the equivalent (see below)NOTE: A Bachelor’s degree in one of the listed degrees and a license as a Marriage and Family Therapist (MFT) is an alternative qualification for this discipline.• One year or more college counseling experience• One year or more college career counseling and assessment experience• Demonstrated cultural competence, sensitivity to and understanding of the diverse academic, socioeconomic, cultural, disability, gender identity, sexual orientation, and ethnic backgrounds of community college students, faculty, and staff as these factors relate to the need for equity minded-practice both within and outside of the classroom